qilem/J2N/README.md

 This repository contains the dataset and models for identifying nominal adjectives (JN) in text.
 The models include a Hidden Markov Model (HMM), Maximum Entropy (MaxEnt) model, and a BERT-based model.
 The repository also includes scripts for training and evaluating these models.
+Additionally, the co-reference resolution experiment can be found in the GitHub repository: [POSCorefImpact](https://github.com/DeadCardassian/POSCorefImpact).

 ## Table of Contents
 - [Introduction](#introduction)